BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/info.markdown

 ## Safeguarding
 We follow the RFU [safeguarding guidelines](https://www.englandrugby.com/governance/safeguarding){:target="_blank" rel="noopener noreferrer"}
-Our club director of safeguarding will be present on the day if there are any concerns.
+Our Club Safeguarding Officer will be present on the day if there are any concerns.

+Players should play within their individual age grade by default.

+**Please let BoARFC know in advance if you have any players playing over or under the stated age for the age group or have any combined age groups, and that you have the relevant CB / RFU approvals as per Regs 15.2 - 15.5.**

 ## Photography
 During the day there will be official photographers taking images of the players during their matches.
 If you do not wish for your child to be photographed please alert us before the matches commence.